XoopsDocs/xoops_cookbook/book/2security.md

 Unless you are planning on hosting your site on your own server, you won't have much to say about this.
 When you find a host, make sure you understand what your host provides and if you will be on a shared server or a dedicated server.

 With your hosting account, you will be given some kind of access to manage your account.
-Be verycautious will your account information!
+Be very cautious with your account information!
 The administrator username will probably be determined by your host, but you can and should set a secure password for this account.
 Use a combination of letters (uppercase AND lowercase), numbers and symbols to create your password.
 Please do not use any word or combine words to create your password, either.

-My accounts let me also create passwords for administering the databases, allowing FTP access to the site and the email password for the main account.
+Some accounts let also create passwords for administering the databases, allowing FTP access to the site and the email password for the main account.
 Be sure you have strong passwords for all those types of access to your account.

 While you are looking around the access settings for your site, look at the FTP configuration - you definitely need to disable anonymous access.
 If you do not, anyone can FTP to your server and gain access to your files and folders.